 The Ride is where things fall a bit flat.
 Yes, the shooting element is fun, but nothing really reacts to the blasters and instead, you are really just slowly traveling around the scenes shooting targets with no real progress or impact on your shooting.
 The Displays are all very well put together and bright and bold, but until the final scene, the Toy Story theme seems to dry up.
 Yes, you are fighting Zurg and his minions but they hardly feature in Toy Story and all feel a bit unrelated.

 The most fun comes really comes from the rotating ride car, where simply spinning around in circles is about the most fun we had on the ride, possibly why our scores were not exactly Galactic hero!

-The final scene sees the arrival of Woody and the little green men to breathe a bit of Toy Story back into things, but by now we were a bit checked out.
+The final scene sees the arrival of Woody and the little soldiers to breathe a bit of Toy Story back into things, but by now we were a bit checked out.
 Inevitably you and Star Comand save the day and Zurk is put back in his box.

 Overall the Ride lacks the sort of punch and excitement we really expect of a Disney ride.
 The interactive elements help but it’s not enough to save it as without them this ride would be appalling.
-Kids might enjoy the ride a bit more but only really very young kids as slightly bigger ones will have been brought up on a diet of video games and movies that mean the lack of impact of their actions will be a big disappointment.
+Kids might enjoy the ride a bit more but only really very young kids as slightly bigger ones will have been brought up on a diet of video games and movies that means the lack of impact of their actions will be a big disappointment.